awslabs/agents-for-amazon-bedrock-blueprints/docs/UserGuide.md

 const kb = new AgentKnowledgeBase(stack, 'TestKB', kbProps);
 ```

-This will create a Knowledge Base with the name 'TestKB' and default values for the embedding model TITAN_EMBED_TEXT_V1 with AmazonOpenSearchServerless collection and default vector index.
+This will create a knowledge base with the name 'TestKB', set default values for the embedding model TITAN_EMBED_TEXT_V1 with AmazonOpenSearchServerless collection, and set default vector index.

 #### Customizing Knowledge Base Properties

-You can customize various properties of the Knowledge Base by passing additional options to the `AgentKnowledgeBase` constructor:
+You can customize various properties of the knowledge base by passing additional options to the `AgentKnowledgeBase` constructor:

 ```
 const kbProps = {